Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

 <ul type="square">
     <li>
-         Lecture on "Secure Computation and Management for Large Scale Data Aggregation" by Prof. Tae-Ho Jung
+         Lecture on "Secure Computation and Management for Large Scale Data Aggregation" by Prof. <A href="https://sites.nd.edu/taeho-jung/">Tae-Ho Jung</A>
         <details>
             <summary>
                 (For more information, click the arrow)